akabiraka/mutation_analysis_by_PRoBERTa/README.md

 | Validation | data/dataset_5_validation.csv |    20    |      53      |      277      |
 |    Test    | data/dataset_5_test.csv       |    37    |      71      |      183      |

 * The dataset is primarily collected from DeepDDG(https://pubs.acs.org/doi/10.1021/acs.jcim.8b00697) paper.
 The test set is the same as they proposed.
 A subset of training examples is randomly choosen from train as validation set.
-There is not overlapping proteins in train/validation/test set.
+There is no overlapping proteins in train/validation/test set.
 * To download, clean and generate fasta sequence:
   * `python data_generators/protein_downloader_and_cleaner.py`
 * Tokenize sequences: